Digital Giza

 They show the king, who built the third pyramid at Giza, the important goddess Hathor who wears a sun disk and cow’s horns, and a god or goddess of one of Egypt’s districts, often called “nomes.”

-There might have been many more of these triads, but we have only found four complete ones so far.
+There might have been many more of these triads, but archaeologists have only found four complete ones so far.
 The triad with the seated Hathor is in Boston; the other three are in the Cairo Museum.

-Learn more the triads
+Learn more about the triads [1] [2] [3] [4]

 4th Dynasty (2520-2494 BCE)